zoobab/DirtyJTAG/README.md

 ## Todo

 * package stlink for debian/ubuntu in OpenBuildSystem (OBS)
+* package urjtag for debian/ubuntu in OpenBuildSystem (OBS)
 * find a debian maintainer for stlink
+* find a debian maintainer for urjtag
 * docker oneliner to flash the firmware
 * add a second bluepill to validate the complete setup (jtag detect)
 * add pictures of the bluepill dongle attached to an openwrt router